zephyrproject-rtos/zephyr/doc/services/logging/index.rst

   format specifier and it points to a transient string.
 * It is recommended to cast character pointer to non character pointer (e.g., ``void *``) when it is used with ``%p`` format specifier.
+* It is recommended to not use strings with precision specifiers, e.g ``%.10s`` because it is not supported by the cbprintf packaging.

 .. code-block:: c